What is hip replacement?

 What happens during hip replacement surgery?

-- Your surgery takes place under general anaesthesia usually and your vital signs are monitored by your anaesthetist
+- Your surgery usually takes place under general anaesthesia, and your vital signs are monitored by your anaesthetist

-- Your orthopaedic surgeon will slice off all the damaged areas and prepare your bones to take the prosthesis and ensure that they optimally align
+- Your orthopaedic surgeon will slice off all the damaged areas, prepare your bones to take the prosthesis and ensure that they optimally align

 - They’ll then close the incision and suture or staple it